Wolfe Creek crater

-This comparison is a matter of taste – the Pingualuit crater in Canada or Lonar crater in India are magnificent natural landmarks as well, several more craters (e.g. in Algeria and Mauritania) are very impressive as well.
+This comparison with Meteor Crater is a matter of taste – the Pingualuit crater in Canada or Lonar crater in India are magnificent natural landmarks as well, several more craters (e.g. in Algeria and Mauritania) are very impressive as well.
 Nonetheless Wolfe Creek crater is highly unusual, magnificent natural landmark.

-This crater – Kandimalal – was well known to local Djaru people and is centrepiece of several local legends.
-Local people even considered that it has been created by fallen star, the legend seems to tell a story about real meteorite impact!
+This crater – Kandimalal – was well known to local Djaru people and is the centerpiece of several local legends.
+Local people even considered that it has been created by a fallen star, the legend seems to tell a story about real meteorite impact!

 According to this legend once upon a time a crescent moon and evening star passed each other too close.
-Evening star became too hot due to this and fell to the ground.
+The evening star became too hot due to this and fell to the ground.

 As the star hit the ground, there was great explosion, flash and giant cloud of dust.